-This thorough Stamina InMotion Rower Review goes in detail about why this is one of the best rowing machines you can buy for under $100!
+Want to know why the Stamina InMotion Rower is one of the best rowing machines under $100?

-Unlike most hydraulic piston rowers that have 2 pistons, this single-piston rower allows for a smooth, strong, quiet row that is great for beginner rowers.
+While most hydraulic-piston rowers have 2 pistons, this single-piston rower provides a smooth, strong, quiet rowing stroke that is great for beginners.

 The main reasons for only having 1 piston is to make the rower lighter, cost less, and have a single-centered rowing arm.